 Making sure you have the right number of support agents to quickly and reliably help customers is a critical component of workforce management.
 As a support leader, you need to consider the number of agents you have at your disposal, the number of customers you serve on a daily basis, and the average time it takes agents to respond to customer queries.

-One of the best ways to effectively plan your call center staffing needs is to use the Erlang C formula, a technique almost as old as telephones themselves.
+One of the best ways to effectively plan your call center staffing needs is to use the Erlang C formula—a technique almost as old as telephones themselves.
+Intimidated by math?
+Don't worry, we did it for you with our free, easy-to-use online Erlang C calculator.

 What is Erlang C?